Juggalo gangs: Potential for violence

 According to the National Gang Intelligence Center, Juggalo gangs are a threat to the community because of their tendency for violence against law enforcement, innocent civilians, and other members of their group.
 Several law enforcement officers have commented on the Juggalo gangs' tendency toward extreme violence.
 Arizona Department of Public Safety Detective Michelle Vasey has also expressed concern at the Juggalos high potential for violence, stating "The weapons, they prefer, obviously, hatchets ...
 We've got battle-axes, we've got machetes, anything that can make the most violent, gruesome wound," and "Some of the homicides we're seeing with these guys are pretty nasty, gruesome, disgusting homicides, where they don't care who's around, what's around, they're just out to kill anybody".

 Outside the United States

-On June 28, 2010, three youths in Fairfield, Australia believed to have been Juggalos attempted to rob a 20-year-old woman waiting outside a club.
+On June 28, 2010, three youths in Fairfield, New South Wales, Australia, believed to have been Juggalos attempted to rob a 20-year-old woman waiting outside a club.